ShayanPoursadeghi/Todo-List/README.md

 - **Google Fonts**: For custom typography in the app.

 <h2>🧩 BLoC Architecture Overview</h2>

-This project follows the BLoC architecture pattern to separate business logic from the UI layer.
+This project follows the **BLoC** architecture pattern to separate business logic from the UI layer.
 Here's how the BLoC structure works:

-- **Events**: Users' actions (e.g., searching for tasks, deleting tasks) are turned into events like TaskListSearch and TaskListDeleteAll.
+- **Events**: Users' actions (e.g., searching for tasks, deleting tasks) are turned into events like <code>TaskListSearch</code> and <code>TaskListDeleteAll</code>.
-- **States**: The app reacts to events by emitting new states such as TaskListLoading, TaskListSuccess, TaskListEmpty, etc.
+- **States**: The app reacts to events by emitting new states such as <code>TaskListLoading</code>, <code>TaskListSuccess</code>, <code>TaskListEmpty</code>, etc.
 - **BLoC (task_list_bloc.dart)**: Contains all the logic that reacts to events and emits states.
 It works as the "middle-man" between the UI and the data source.

 <h2>🗃️ Hive Integration</h2>

-The app uses Hive for storing tasks locally in a fast, key-value store.
+The app uses **Hive** for storing tasks locally in a fast, key-value store.
 The following entities are stored in Hive:
 - **TaskEntity**: Each task that the user creates is stored with an ID, name, priority, and completed status.
 - **Priority**: Represents the priority of the task (low, normal, or high).

 <h2>💡 Features Breakdown</h2>

 <h3>Adding a Task</h3>
-You can add new tasks by clicking the Add New Task button.
+You can add new tasks by clicking the <code>Add New Task</code> button.
 Tasks are saved with a priority and name, and they persist in the local storage using Hive.

 <h3>Searching for Tasks</h3>

 The search bar allows users to filter tasks by typing in keywords.
-The app uses BLoC to handle the search and update the UI with the filtered tasks.
+The app uses **BLoC** to handle the search and update the UI with the filtered tasks.

 <h3>Deleting Tasks</h3>
 To delete a task, long-press the task item.
 The app will ask for confirmation before permanently removing it from the list.